Tummy Tuck (Abdominoplasty)

 Can I Get Pregnant After Tummy Tuck Surgery?

 Tummy tuck surgery should not affect your ability to get pregnant in the future.
 However, if you do have more children after tummy tuck surgery, the improvement you were able to achieve may be reversed.
 This is why it is typically better to undergo the tummy tuck procedure after you no longer plan to have more children.
 By doing so, you can help prolong your tummy tuck results.

 How Much Does a Tummy Tuck Cost?

-The cost of tummy tuck surgery starts as low as $6,750.
+The cost of a mini tummy tuck at our Ottawa practice starts as low as $10,500, while a full tummy tuck is typically $14,500 or higher.
 Several factors will ultimately influence the total amount you can expect to pay.
 This includes the expertise of the plastic surgeon, geographic location of the practice, extent of correction needed, and any related fees.
 At The Ottawa Clinic, we believe in being transparent about your cost, which is why our fees are standardized and will be thoroughly explained to you.
 For those interested in paying for their tummy tuck in smaller, monthly payments, we accept financing options to make your procedure fit more comfortably within your budget.
 The Ontario Health Insurance Plan (OHIP) typically does not cover tummy tuck surgery, but certain components of the procedure may be covered if they are deemed medically necessary.